 Did I make the wrong choice?

-Probably.
 It’s a hard realization to swallow.
 I’m glad we weren’t handling the animals, kissing, or taking selfies with them.
 Is there a way to turn this amazing experience into one that wouldn’t be hard on the conscience?
 I hope so.
-I do believe that special experiences shape us and help us to become softer and more aware of what is around us.
+I do believe that special experiences shape us and help us to increase our empathy and be more aware of what is around us.
 Rays are now regarded as gentle creatures and aren’t being massacred out of fear, like some species.
 They are, however, eaten in some parts of the world.
-Bounties are placed on their heads in other areas, because they destroy the shell fishing grounds (though the latter statement was found on Wikipedia and I couldn’t verify it).
+Bounties are also placed on their heads in other areas, because they destroy the shell fishing grounds (though the latter statement was found on Wikipedia and I couldn’t verify it).